pabloboo/kotlin-learning/RunTracker/README.md

 # Save a Run in the Database

 When clicking the "finish run" button we have to stop the service, save the run in the database and navigate to the run screen.

+# Showing Runs in the RunScreen

+The RunScreen will show all the runs that are saved in the database.